RedBearLab/RBL_nRF51822/USB-IF/README.md

 3. Release the button and the LED will keep flashing (slowly)

+4. Follow the following to update the firmware

-4.1 For Windows, just drag the firmware (.bin) to the MSD drive (e.g. E:), labelled 'BOOTLOADER'
+	4.1 For Windows, just drag the firmware (DAPLink_MK20_RBL_nRF51822.bin) to the MSD drive (e.g. E:), labelled 'BOOTLOADER'

 	4.2 For Linux or Mac OSX (10.9.x), use the follow command from the Terminal:

     	Usage:
-	dd if=src_firmware.bin of=/Volumes/BOOTLOADER/dst_firmware.bin conv=notrunc
+		$ dd if=src_firmware.bin of=/Volumes/BOOTLOADER/dst_firmware.bin conv=notrunc

     	Example:
-	dd if=BLENano_MK20.bin of=/Volumes/BOOTLOADER/BLENano_MK20.bin conv=notrunc
+		$ dd if=DAPLink_MK20_RBL_nRF51822.bin of=/Volumes/BOOTLOADER/DAPLink_MK20_RBL_nRF51822.bin conv=notrunc

-4.3 For Mac OSX (10.10.x / 10.11.x):
+	4.3 For Mac OSX (10.10.x / 10.11.x or above):

-    sudo mount -u -w -o sync /Volumes/BOOTLOADER; cp -X ~/Desktop/BLENano_MK20.bin /Volumes/BOOTLOADER/
+    	sudo mount -u -w -o sync /Volumes/BOOTLOADER; cp -X ~/Desktop/DAPLink_MK20_RBL_nRF51822.bin /Volumes/BOOTLOADER/

-Note: Use RBL_nRF51822_MK20.bin for the RBL nRF51822 board and use BLENano_MK20.bin for the BLE Nano board

 5. After that, the LED should keep flashing (very fast this time)

 6. Remove the board from the USB port

-7. Reconnect it to the USB port, your OS will show a drive labelled 'MBED'
+7. Reconnect it to the USB port, your OS will show a drive labelled 'DAPLINK'

+8. Now, you can drag the [test](../Test) firmware to the DAPLink drive to test.

+9. Note that the DAPLink will not reset the target chip by default, press the `RESET` button to allow the target to run the uploaded firmware, you can change this by sending MSD commands to the DAPLink drive, for the details about the DAPLink automation, please refer to the [MSD Commands](https://github.com/mbedmicro/DAPLink/blob/master/docs/MSD_COMMANDS.md).